 If you’re planning to rent out your house or flat, or increase your property portfolio, here at Lawton & Dawe Property we thought that you may appreciate a helping hand.
-We’re pleased to offer you our Buy-to-Let Advice for Landlords check list and guide.
+So, we’re pleased to offer you our Buy-to-Let Advice for Landlords check list and guide.

-As the property experts in Hove, we also know what NOT to do, as well as the best way for you to earn good yields.
+Also, as the property experts in Hove, we also know what NOT to do.
+And, the best way for you to earn good yields.
 Renting is popular in Brighton and Hove.
-Many people have been priced out of the market, so rental properties are in high demand.
+Why?
+Because many people have been priced out of the market, so rental properties are in high demand.

-We’d be happy to research and source good properties for you based on what you can afford and the sort of yields you are after.
-Our team can offer you advice on market trends, discuss portfolio strategies and we can also oversee the management of your portfolio.
+Firstly, we’d be happy to research and source good properties for you based on what you can afford and the sort of yields you are after.
+Moreover, not only can our team offer advice on market trends and discuss portfolio strategies, we can also oversee the management of your portfolio.

 Welcome to the rental revolution.

-We will be pleased to discuss your selection criteria and carry out accompanied viewings.
-Reference and credit checks are vital, too so let us take care of making sure that the person who take up residence in your property will pay their rent on time – and is right for the property.
+To make things easier, we can discuss your selection criteria and carry out accompanied viewings.
+Likewise, reference and credit checks are vital, so let us ensure that the person who takes up residence in your property will pay their rent on time.
+And, that they’re right for you.

 Inform your mortgage company

-You may find yourself in breach of your mortgage conditions if you don’t let your provider know that you’re renting out your home.
-Don’t forget.
+Unfortunately, you may find yourself in breach of your mortgage conditions if you don’t let your provider know that you’re renting out your home.
+So, don’t forget.

 Let your insurer know